jroakes/ForecastGA/README.md

 * List all available models, with descriptions, by calling `forecastga.print_model_info()`.
 * Google API info can be passed in the `data` dict or uploaded as a JSON file named `identity.json`.
 * Created a companion Google Colab notebook to easily run on GPU.
-* A handy plot function for Colab, `forecastga.plot_colab(forecast_in, title="Insample FOrecast", dark_mode=True)` that formats nicely and also handles Dark Mode!
+* A handy plot function for Colab, `forecastga.plot_colab(forecast_in, title="Insample Forecast", dark_mode=True)` that formats nicely and also handles Dark Mode!

+### Models Available
+* ARIMA : Automated ARIMA Modelling
+* Prophet : Modeling Multiple Seasonality With Linear or Non-linear Growth
+* HWAAS : Exponential Smoothing With Additive Trend and Additive Seasonality
+* HWAMS : Exponential Smoothing with Additive Trend and Multiplicative Seasonality
+* NBEATS : Neural basis expansion analysis (now fixed at 20 Epochs)
+* Gluonts : RNN-based Model (now fixed at 20 Epochs)
+* TATS : Seasonal and Trend no Box Cox
+* TBAT : Trend and Box Cox
+* TBATS1 : Trend, Seasonal (one), and Box Cox
+* TBATP1 : TBATS1 but Seasonal Inference is Hardcoded by Periodicity
+* TBATS2 : TBATS1 With Two Seasonal Periods

-To use:
+### How To Use

 #### Find Model Info:
 `forecastga.print_model_info()`